Essential Tools for Framer Website Performance (2026)

 7. Interpreting the Data & Applying Fixes

-Running speed tests is just the first step—the real challenge is translating insights into action.
-Understanding the most common tool alerts and knowing how to prioritise fixes ensures your Framer site stays fast and efficient.
+Running speed tests is just the first step-the real challenge is translating insights into action.
+Understanding the most common tool alerts and knowing how to prioritize fixes ensures your Framer site stays fast and efficient.

 7.1 Identifying Common Tool Alerts